Staff & Advisors

 Formally Distinguished Visiting Faculty at Cornish College of the Arts, Melissa E. Feldman is an Seattle-based independent curator and writer, who has contributed to Art in America, Frieze, Third Text, and Aperture, among other publications.
 Her recent exhibitions include Another Minimalism: Art after California Light and Space (2015-16), organized by The Fruitmarket Gallery, Edinburgh, UK, and travelling to the Mead Gallery, University of Warwick; Dance Rehearsal: Karen Kilimnik’s World of Ballet and Theatre (2012), organized by Mills College Art Museum, Oakland, which travelled to the Museum of Contemporary Art, Denver, Sampler: Textiles at Creative Growth (2007) at Creative Growth Art Center, Oakland.
 Feldman has taught at the California College of Art, the San Francisco Art Institute, and Goldsmith’s College, London, and is credited with organizing the first monographic exhibitions in America for Kilimnik, Martin Kippenberger, and Hiroshi Sugimoto in the early 1990s as a curator at the Institute of Contemporary Art, Philadelphia.

-Neddy at Cornish advisors are regional arts professionals who work with program staff to:
+Neddy Artist Awards advisors are regional arts professionals who work with program staff to:

 Ken D. Allan